qcz/vscode-text-power-tools/README.md

 * **Format content as table** by splitting text to pieces by predefined or custom characters or strings and formatting them as a table with equal length columns using space characters.

   Text can be splitted by tabulators, semicolons, commas, pipes or any custom character sequences.
 * **Text slots**, which are like permanent clipboard entries in your VS Code.
-Recommended to bind the most frequently used slot commands to a key combo.
+Recommended to bind the most frequently used slot commands to a key combo of your choice.
 * **Encode and decode various encoding formats**: URL encode, HTML entities, XML entities and Base64
 * **Generate Lorem impsum texts**
 * **Convert to Zalgo text**